-After extensive research and discussion, the Title Examination Standards Committee ("Committee") of the Real Property Section ("Section") of the Oklahoma Bar Association ("OBA") revises or develops new standards which are submitted to the Section at its annual meeting held at the same time and location as the annual meeting of the OBA.
-After the Section and the OBA House of Delegates approve the revised or new Standards, they are officially published in the Appendix to Chapter 1 of Title 16 (Conveyances) of the Oklahoma Statutes.
+Revised or new Standards are developed after extensive research and discussion, and then are submitted each year by the Title Examination Standards Committee ("Committee") of the Real Property Section ("Section") of the Oklahoma Bar Association ("OBA") to the Section at its annual meeting which is held at the same time and location as the annual meeting of the OBA.
+After the Section and the OBA House of Delegates approve the revised or new Standards they are officially published as the Appendix to Chapter 1 of Title 16 (i.e., "Conveyances") of the Oklahoma Statutes.